Louis Smith (gymnast): 2009–15

 Smith retired in 2013 and did not compete that year, but announced in early January 2014 that he was back in the gym training in a bid to return to international competition at the 2014 Commonwealth Games in Glasgow.
 Smith won bronze in the pommel horse finals at the 2014 Commonwealth Games behind his British teammates Daniel Keatings, who was competing for Scotland and Max Whitlock.
-In 2015, he gained a berth to the British team competing at the 2015 European Artistic Gymnastics Championships in Montpelier, France.
+In 2015, he gained a berth to the British team competing at the 2015 European Artistic Gymnastics Championships in Montpellier, France.
 On 18 April 2015, he won the gold medal on the pommel horse – his first individual European title – with a score of 15.800.

 2016

 Smith again represented Great Britain at the 2016 Summer Olympics in Rio de Janeiro.
 He finished second in the pommel horse final behind teammate Whitlock.

 Other ventures

 In an attempt to revive his interest in singing, Smith auditioned unsuccessfully for the British television music competition The X Factor in 2008.
 In 2018, he appeared at the London Palladium in the show Rip it Up the 60s, alongside Harry Judd, Jay McGuiness and Aston Merrygold.
-In 2019, he starred in the 1970s adaption of the show.
+In 2019, he starred in the 1970s adaptation of the show.
 He finished as a runner-up on the 2017 edition of The Jump.

 In 2021, Smith appeared on The Masked Dancer, masked as "The Carwash".
 He was crowned the winner of the series on 5 June 2021.